2012 Nissan Versa Performance

-The 2012 Nissan Versa is not powerful or sporty by any means, but the Versa will survive urban commutes and can manage highway trips.
+Test drivers say the 2012 Nissan Versa is not powerful or sporty by any means, but it will survive urban commutes and can manage highway trips.

 - "Vanilla, but solid and confident.
 That might sound damning, but Versa delivers precisely the pleasant character a mass-appeal car should." -- Popular Mechanics

 - "Engine and road noise are moderate." -- Kansas City Star

 - "The level of road noise certainly isn't unacceptable, but it's one of the few reminders of the Versa's cheap price.
 But there's nothing cheap about the way it drives: The Versa rides comfortably and handles well, with commendably good steering feel." -- About.com

 - "The driving experience is acceptable but wholly unremarkable.
 I'm surprised (and disappointed) that a car with such a small engine and low curb weight can't meet the magical 40-mpg mark on the highway." -- Automobile Magazine

 Acceleration and Power

 The 2012 Nissan Versa sedan and hatchback have different engines.
 The base sedan has a 1.6-liter four-cylinder engine with 109 horsepower, mated to a five-speed manual transmission.
 Reviewers are satisfied with the Versa's powertrain, though they say it’s not sporty by any means, and struggles at highway speeds sometimes.
 Still, they say that, the most part, the Versa sedan has respectable performance for a car at its price point.

 A continuously variable transmission (CVT) is optional, and reviewers are surprised that they actually like it because CVTs usually skimp on performance for better fuel economy.
 According to the EPA, the Versa averages up to 30/38 mpg city/highway with the 1.6-liter engine, which is pretty good for the class, but not as good as the 30/40 mpg ratings on the Hyundai Accent.